carlosjdd/qbo_control/README.md

 # QBO_CONTROL
 This package allows to integrate ROS in the robot Qbo.
+To discuss any issue, please use their official forum: http://thecorpora.com/community/ros-robot-operating-system/

-It will control the movement of the head motors (x and y), the led for the nose and the led matrix for the mouth.
+With this ROS package it will be posible to control the movement of the head motors (x and y), the led for the nose and the led matrix for the mouth.

 ## Install ROS